Kristain86/react-safe-pic/README.md

 # react-safe-pic

-<p> A react library for image compatibillity and a definitive solution to google's "Serve images in next-gen formats" warning </p>
+<p> A react library for image compatibillity and a definitive solution to google's "Serve images in next-gen formats" warning, don't use img tag no more, try react-safe-pic! </p>

 ## Install